Oil in the Congo Basin: A Carbon Sink Under the Hammer

 Bonobos, the closest living relatives of humans, live in the forests south of the Congo River.
 Credit: Sergey Uryadnikov/Shutterstock

-The Congo rainforest supports the livelihoods of around 80 million people throughout Central Africa.14863 Approximately 40 million people live in the forest.14865 Among them are an estimated 500,000 indigenous people.14867 The Mbuti, Baka, Batwa and other indigenous peoples often live nomadic lives.
+The Congo rainforest supports the livelihoods of around 80 million people throughout Central Africa.14863 Approximately 40 million people live in the forest.14865 Among them are an estimated 500,000 Indigenous people.14867 The Mbuti, Baka, Batwa and other Indigenous peoples often live nomadic lives.
 They move around the rainforest several times a year.1486914867 For many of them, the forest is more than just the place where they live: it is their spiritual ground and connects them with their ancestors.14871

 Drilling in the World’s Carbon Storehouse